David Goffin: 2015: Top 20, Davis Cup final

-2016: Top 15, First Major quarterfinal at the French Open
+2016: Top 15, French Open quarterfinal

 Goffin reached fourth round for the first time at 2016 Australian Open, where he lost to Roger Federer in straight sets.
 In March at Indian Wells, he reached his first Masters 1000 semifinal, where he lost to Milos Raonic.
 He followed it up with another semifinal defeat in Miami, losing to Novak Djokovic in straights sets.
 He next competed in the Monte Carlo Masters.
-He defeated Feliciano Lopez in the first round.
+He defeated Feliciano López in the first round.
 He then played Fernando Verdasco and won in a close match.
 He then lost to lucky loser Marcel Granollers.
 Goffin then competed in the BMW Open.
-In his first match, he defeated Victor Estrella Burgos.
+In his first match, he defeated Víctor Estrella Burgos.
 He then played Alexander Zverev and lost.
 At the Mutua Madrid Open despite having four match points, he lost in the first round to Lucas Pouille.
 Then he competed in the Rome Masters.
 He won his first match against Leonardo Mayer.
 He next played Jack Sock in the second round, winning in straight sets.
 He then played world No. 8 Tomáš Berdych and defeated him without losing a single game.
 In the quarterfinals, he lost to second seed Andy Murray.

-At the 2016 French Open, he played the first round against wild card Grégoire Barrère.
+At the French Open, he played the first round against wild card Grégoire Barrère.
 He won in straight sets.
 In the second round, he played against qualifier Carlos Berlocq and won again in straight sets.
 In the third round, he won in a more than 3 hours match against Nicolás Almagro.
 In the fourth round, he won in four sets against Ernests Gulbis.
 His tournament ended in the quarterfinals, where he lost to Dominic Thiem in four sets.
 At Wimbledon, he won in the first and second round in straight sets.
 In the third round, he needed four sets to win against Denis Istomin.
 In the fourth round, he lost to Milos Raonic after he had a 2–0 advance in sets.

 Goffin reached the third round of the men's singles at the 2016 Olympics in Rio, beating Sam Groth and Dudi Sela before unexpectedly losing to Thomasz Bellucci.

-Goffin was upset in the first round of the 2016 U.S. Open, losing in four sets to 19-year-old American Jared Donaldson.
+Goffin was upset in the first round of the US Open, losing in four sets to 19-year-old American Jared Donaldson.
 Goffin took part in the Tour Finals as a reserve after Gaël Monfils had to withdraw due to injury.
 Goffin was defeated by Novak Djokovic in the round-robin stage.